All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Does Ozempic increase fracture risk?

-Clinical trial data has not shown a statistically significant increase in fracture rates among Ozempic users compared to placebo groups.
-However, the trials were not specifically designed to detect fracture differences, and long-term real-world data is still accumulating.
+Clinical trial data hasn't shown a statistically significant increase in fracture rates among Ozempic users compared to placebo groups.
+But the trials were not specifically designed to detect fracture differences, and long-term real-world data is still accumulating.
 The theoretical risk exists due to bone density changes from weight loss, particularly in older and postmenopausal patients.

 Should I take calcium supplements at the same time as Ozempic?